 See it for yourself

-Hoofprints of the Past Museum Head to the museum in Kaycee, immerse yourself in the history of Outlaw Country and sign up for a guided tour of this and other historical areas. www.hoofprintsofthepast.org
+Visit Hoofprints of the Past Museum in Kaycee to immerse yourself in the history of Outlaw Country and sign up for a guided tour of this and other historical areas. www.hoofprintsofthepast.org

 Johnson County Cattle War